jubnzv/moonsmith/README.md

 # moonsmith

-moonsmith is a generator of random Lua 5.3 programs.
+moonsmith is a generator of random Lua programs.

+Supported Lua versions: 5.1 and 5.3.

 This tool can be used to evaluate tooling that works with Lua: parsers, transpilers, code analyzers, etc.